 An open-pit limestone company, Tygart Limestone Company, owned by Watt Hillman of Lawton, was begun in 1917.
 2 The company later opened an underground mine on the site of the Lawton Limestone quarry and drew rock using gunpowder, mules, and wagons.
 The mine closed after World War II.
 At its peak, the 136-acre facility boated 2.6-million square feet of tunnels.
 4

-In the mid-1960’s, a group of eastern Kentucky mushroom growers and canners began to search for a fresh and domestic source of mushrooms for their canning operations.
-15 The organisation eventually settled on the then-closed Tygart Limestone mine due to its cool and constant temperatures that varied only between 50° and 58° F, with ideal high humidity of 85%.
-The mines provided high ceilings, wide aisles and vast chambers.
+In the mid-1960s, a group of eastern Kentucky mushroom growers and canners began to search for a fresh and domestic source of mushrooms for their canning operations.
+15 The organization eventually settled on the then-closed Tygart Limestone mine due to its cool and constant temperatures that varied only between 50° and 58° F, with ideal high humidity of 85%.
+The mines provided high ceilings, wide aisles, and vast chambers.
 The location in Carter County was suitable due to an adjacent roadway and railway access, and farms and race tracks that could truck sufficient quantities of poultry and horse manure for compost.